Frequently Asked Questions | National Humanities Center

 Can I use a dossier service (like Interfolio) to submit a letter(s) of recommendation?

-Yes, applicants are able to use letters from dossier services to apply for the program, though the Center prefers letters of recommendation that speak directly to an applicant’s project.
+Yes.
+Applicants are able to use letters from dossier services to apply for the program, though the Center does prefer letters of recommendation that speak directly to an applicant’s project.
 To submit a letter from a dossier service, fill out the reference invitation as requested, but in place of the reference’s email address, enter the Interfolio (or other dossier service) assigned email that corresponds to the letter in question.

 When must letters of recommendation be received?

 Letters of recommendation must be received by the application deadline.
-Applicants may complete and submit their online application prior to the submission of the letters of recommendation, however applications are not considered complete until the online application and all three letters of recommendation have been received.
+Applicants may complete and submit their online application prior to the submission of the letters of recommendation; however, applications are not considered complete until the online application and all three letters of recommendation have been received.
 Applications that are missing letters will not be eligible for review.
 The NHC does not contact applicants regarding the status of their letters; applicants are responsible for tracking their letters in the online application software.
+Once the online application has been completed and submitted, the applicant will receive a confirmation email that includes information on how to track letters of reference through the online portal.

 I entered my reference’s contact information in the online application, but they have not received an email with instructions on how to submit their letter.
 What should they do?